 “It’s not autobiographical,” says Jolie.
 “Brad and I have our issues,” she offers, “but if the characters’ were even remotely close to our problems we couldn’t have made the film.”

 What?
-Isn’t that what ballsy artists do — open themselves up, lay it on the line, spill the paint, the truth and nothing but?
+Isn’t that what ballsy artists do — open themselves up, lay it on the line, spill the paint, tell the truth and nothing but?